aidanwsimmons/odin-landing-page/README.md

-This is a landing page exercise as part of the odin project
+This is a landing page exercise as part of the odin project.